safwanhamza/safwanhamza/README.md

 techniques (Graph RAG, Query Expansion, Merged Retrieval, etc.)
 - Built a full-stack system with Django (backend) and React (frontend), for seamless AI-driven grading workflows.
-- Leading a 4-member team, managing the codebase, project execution, and cross-functional coordination to deliver a high-impact AI solution.
+- Led a 4-member team, managing the codebase, project execution, and cross-functional coordination to deliver a high-impact AI solution.

 ## Other Projects